syncfusion-content/uwp-docs/uwp/Smith-Chart/Axes.md

 ### LabelPlacement

 The *LabelPlacement* property is used to position the axis label either inside or outside of the chart plotting area.
-By default, LabelsPlacement is **Outside**.
+By default, LabelPlacement is **Outside**.

 {% tabs %}